Duomo Milan Cathedral

 Other attractions in the area

-Very close to the Duomo of Milan is the Vincentian Cenacle where you can admire Leonardo da Vinci's Last Supper, one of the best-known works by this Italian artist, a painting that seems to contain myths and mysteries related to the culture of the time.
+Very close to the Duomo of Milan is the refectory of Santa Maria delle Grazie where you can admire Leonardo da Vinci's Last Supper, one of the best-known works by this Italian artist, a painting that seems to contain myths and mysteries related to the culture of the time.
 This exceptional work of art is located in the ancient church of Santa Maria delle Grazie, one of the most famous cultural sites in Italy as a World Heritage Site.
-The Last Supper is located in the church refectory.

 Very close to the Duomo of Milan is the Pinacoteca Ambrosiana which was created with the purpose of inspiring new artists and now houses some of the most extraordinary masterpieces of all time such as “The Musician” by Leonardo, the “Basket of Fruit” by Caravaggio, the “Adoration of the Shepherds” by Tiziano, "The Madonna and Child with Three Angels" by Botticelli and the "Flowers in a Glass Vase” by Jan Brueghel among many others.